 This course will provide skills and knowledge for the student to assist the practitioner with all aspects of the clinical practice.
 These skills will include patient care and preparation for examinations, procedures and treatments.
 Where appropriate, students will perform diagnostic testing.
 In addition, students will gain and apply principles of aseptic technique and infection control in the medical office.
 Equipment use, care and routine maintenance will be covered.
 Course appropriate pharmacology will be presented.
-Outside work required.
+Didactic portions of this course may be available via distance education delivery methods.
+Outside work required